 Getting Help from Burlington Medicaid Lawyers

-Burlington Medicaid attorneys at Unsworth LaPlante, PLC are here to provide the personalized help and support you need when you are making plans for long term care or nursing home care.
+Burlington Medicaid attorneys at Unsworth LaPlante, PLLC are here to provide the personalized help and support you need when you are making plans for long term care or nursing home care.
 We can help you to explore all of the different ways you can get care and can work with you to protect your personal wealth while getting Medicaid to pay for the care you require.

 To find out more about the ways in which our legal team can help you put a plan in place to be cared for if you get old or sick, join us for a free seminar.
 You can also give us a call at (802) 879-7133 or contact us online to get started on your personalized plan that is tailored to your needs.
 Call now, because you never know when something could happen that causes you to need care.